Get These 3 Ideas for Decorating Baskets for Summer

 For now, I decorated the tote with items to go to the park near our house.
 I went shopping at home to fill my French market basket.

-- Pretty faux blue flowers ~ just because.
+• Pretty faux blue flowers ~ just because.

-- Of course, a hat for keeping the sun off my face.
+• Of course, a hat for keeping the sun off my face.
 I bought this hat at the Dollar Tree several weeks ago (here’s a similar hat).
 I removed the aqua ribbon and replaced it with a light blue one.

 Now I was ready to hang my decorated French market basket.

-I hung it in our entry on the guest closet handle ~ ready to grab on the way out the door.
+I hung it in our entry on the guest closet handle – ready to grab on the way out the door.

-Here are ideas for baskets and accesories.
+Here are ideas for baskets and accessories:

 I hope that I’ve given you some ideas for decorating baskets you already have or new ones that you find.
 Keep an eye open at garage sales, flea markets or estate sales.
 Or even curbside.

-I literally found these two baskets a few Sundays ago as I was walking Nola.
 They are both in great shape.
 I loved the style, design, and size.
 I don’t have any baskets like them.
 Look for these baskets in a new post near you.

 Want a DIY basket project?
-I have this Anthropologie~Inspired Basket Project for you.
+I have this Anthropologie-Inspired Basket Project for you.

 I can’t wait to use them.
 What would you do with these baskets?
 Leave them as is or paint them or something completely different?